ClimateCompatibleGrowth/Geo-X-data-prep/README.md

 These scripts are designed to assist in creating these input data.
 They allow users to move from raw data inputs to a Geo-X-ready hexagon input by interfacing with the Global Land Availability of Energy Systems ([GLAES](https://github.com/FZJ-IEK3-VSA/glaes/tree/master/)) and Spatially Integrated Development of Energy and Resources ([SPIDER](https://github.com/carderne/ccg-spider/tree/main)).

 > [!NOTE]
-> Please note that when using this codebase, users will need to modify the filenames and paths included in the scripts if new releases of the suggested data be made or if the user choose to use different/supplementary data sources.
+> Please note that when using this codebase, users will need to modify the filenames.
 ___
 ## 1 Installation instructions

 ### 1.1 Clone the repository and submodules
 First, clone the repository and initialise the submodules in one step:

-`/your/path % git clone --recurse-submodules https://github.com/ClimateCompatibleGrowth/GeoH2-data-prep.git`
+`/your/path % git clone --recurse-submodules https://github.com/ClimateCompatibleGrowth/Geo-X-data-prep.git`

 After cloning, navigate to the top-level folder of the repository.